seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 Conceptually, this is similar to treating each seismic trace within the moving window as a separate dimension and calculating how well the resulting point cloud is fit by a plane.
-To contrast with Marfurt, et al's (1998) method, for the case of two traces, this measures the scatter about the best-fit line instead of a line with a slope of 1, as shown in Figure 2D.
+To contrast with Marfurt et al.'s (1998) method, for the case of two traces, this measures the scatter about the best-fit line instead of a line with a slope of 1, as shown in Figure 2D.